 This impact report is just a small sampling of hundreds of other photos and stories from the Scott Center.
 We will be launching Scott Center social media channels via Instagram and Facebook and we encourage you to follow our on-going work there.
 In order to get to know our community better using our core questions, we hope you will share what matters to you by filling out the included postcard (words, drawings, service projects, stories, and photos are all wonderful ways to respond).
 The postcards will be shared in our new space on campus, the Equity and Impact Lab.

 We are proud of what we have accomplished in the last two years and we believe the best is yet to come!
 This work would not be possible without the on-going dedication of Shannon and Kevin Scott.
 Their partnership has allowed our work to reach learners near and far.
 Many other folks have played unique and critical roles in shaping our work and that support has made all the difference.
 If you are interested in ways to get involved with the Scott Center, I hope you will reach out to me.
 Your voice and ideas matter!

 Hugs and high fives,

 The Scott Center for Social Entrepreneurship believes deeply that all curriculum and learning is tied to thinking about the impact on people and the planet.
-Sustainability education including teaching about climate change, plastic pollution, fast fashion, and global warming remain a core component of social entrepreneurship education.
-Ms. Mak works closely with Hillbrook School Director of DEI, Gulliver LaValle to ensure connection and collaboration.
+Sustainability education, including teaching about climate change, plastic pollution, fast fashion, and global warming, remains a core component of social entrepreneurship education.

-In February of 2020, Annie co-lead a Research and Design day at Hillbrook School with four faculty members from the science department which resulted in a sustainability vision statement:
+In February of 2020, Annie co-led a Research and Design day at Hillbrook School with four faculty members from the science department which resulted in a sustainability vision statement: